derekjdoug/reading-notes/class-06.md

 The author compares this to a street address for a home.
 It tells us where the property is located, but not addtional details about the house.

+Also important ideas are **immutable** and **mutable** data.
+Primitive values are immutable, and object references mutable.
+This means that primative values can't be changed (or *mutated*) while object references can.
+For example, you can create a new value and reassign a variable with a new value, but not add to it or change what is already there.
+A good example of a mutable data type would be an array--you can alter them directly (there's no need to assign new values since you can change them if needed).

+An important not is that object references *do not* play nice with equality comparisons.
+Since object references do not contain values directly--only references, they may give unexpected results when making comparisons.
+To remedy this situaton, the information being compared must be iterated through a check that each key and value matches *or* convert the data to a primitive before doing the check.

+Source: [What’s the Difference Between Primitive Values and Object References in JavaScript?](https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b) by Chris Geelhoed

 ### Object Literals

 **Objects** group together sets of variables and functions to represent/model something we would see in the real world.